Rawda-Yousry/Ampersand-Constant-Usage-Report/sub.md

 }
 ```
-This doesn't just mean that both x and y will have the same value, but they will actually point to the same place in the memory.</br></br>
+This doesn't just mean that both x and y will have the same value, but they will actually point to the same place in the memory.

 ##& to get the address of a variable: